shishouyuan/HandyRefVBA/README.md

 # English Version
 ## Introduction
-&ensp;&ensp;&ensp;&ensp;HandyRef provides a handy way to insert Cross Reference in MS Word, just like copy and paste.
+&ensp;&ensp;&ensp;&ensp;HandyRef provides **a handy way to insert Cross Reference in MS Word**, just like copy and paste.
 "Copy" what you want to reference and "paste" it at the point where cross reference is needed.
 HandyRef abandons the long list for selecting reference items that MS Word uses and greatly speeds up the cross-reference process.
-HandyRef can also find broken references in the document and attach comments to them.
+HandyRef can also **find broken references in the document and attach comments to them**.
 HandyRef provides Ribbon and keyboard shortcut for the user.
 Picture below shows the Ribbon that integrated in MS Word "Reference" Ribbon tab.
 By the way, HandyRef is open-source.

 ![1-1.png](Docs/images/en/1-1.png "HandyRef integrated in the 'Reference' tab")